MapsterMapper/Mapster/README.md

              src => string.Format("{0} {1}", src.FirstName, src.LastName));

 #####Global Settings <a name="SettingGlobal"></a>
-If you would like to apply to all type mappings, you can set to global settings
+Use global settings to apply policies to all mappings.

     TypeAdapterConfig.GlobalSettings.Default.PreserveReference(true);

-Then for some type mappings, you can opt-out the option.
+Then for individual type mappings, you can easily override the global setting(s).

     TypeAdapterConfig<SimplePoco, SimpleDto>.NewConfig().PreserveReference(false);

 #####Setting inheritance <a name="SettingInheritance"></a>
-Type mapping will automatically inherit for source type.
+Type mappings will automatically inherit for source types.
 Ie. if you set up following config.

     TypeAdapterConfig<SimplePoco, SimpleDto>.NewConfig()
         .Map(dest => dest.Name, src => src.Name + "_Suffix");

-Derived type of `SimplePoco` will automatically apply above property mapping config.
+A derived type of `SimplePoco` will automatically apply the base mapping config.

     var dest = TypeAdapter.Adapt<DerivedPoco, SimpleDto>(src); //dest.Name = src.Name + "_Suffix"